 Why wouldn’t they?

-how to make the perfect roasted potato
+how to make loaded potatoes in the oven

 To get a nice sear on the side of the potatoes, pat dry the potatoes after you wash them.
 Place them in a bowl with your seasoning and oil of choice.
 In this recipe I used avocado oil.